-The RCS grants permission for users to distribute, reproduce and store the content detailed above, subject to the following conditions:
+The Royal College of Surgeons of England grants permission for users to distribute, reproduce and store the Content detailed above, subject to the following conditions:

-- 1. The content is used exclusively for purposes related to the RCS' IRM. - 2.
-This content is not used in processes or systems that are derived wholly or in part from RCS' IRM, or that serve a similar function to the RCS' IRM. - 3.
-Where the content is reproduced or distributed in totum, without abridgement, you must use the content as it has been provided above, without change or modification. - 4.
-Where parts of the content are reproduced or distributed within another document, the following statement: 'Copyright The Royal College of Surgeons of England.
-Reproduced with permission.' in addition to the full acknowledgment of the source must appear with the content. - 5.
-You should take all reasonable steps to ensure that the content is not presented as though it were current. - 6.
-You shall not assign this copyright permission to any other party.
+- 1) The Content is used exclusively for purposes related to The Royal College of Surgeons of England's Invited Review Mechanism (IRM). - 2) This Content is not used in processes or systems that are derived wholly or in part from The Royal College of Surgeons of England's IRM, or that serve a similar function to The Royal College of Surgeons of England's IRM. - 3) Where the Content is reproduced or distributed in totum, without abridgement, you must use the Content as it has been provided above, without change or modification. - 4) Where parts of the Content are reproduced or distributed within another document, the following statement: 'Copyright The Royal College of Surgeons of England.
+Reproduced with permission.' in addition to the full acknowledgment of the source, must appear with the Content. - 5) You should take all reasonable steps to ensure that the Content is not presented as thought it were current. - 6) You shall not assign this copyright permission to any other party.

-If you seek to use this content for any purpose that may contravene the conditions above, please contact the RCS.
+If you seek to use this Content for any purpose that may contravene the conditions above, please contact The Royal College of Surgeons of England.